Enberkay/rust_web_server_low_level/README.md

   - Returns HTTP 429 Too Many Requests if the limit is exceeded.
   - Implemented using only the Rust standard library (no external crates).

+### v0.9.0
+- Added HTTP Basic Authentication for /api and /protected routes.
+  - Requires username `admin` and password `password123`.
+  - Returns 401 Unauthorized with WWW-Authenticate header if missing or invalid.
+  - Manual base64 decoding, no external crate used.

 ## Usage

 ```sh